Social Research Glossary

 Scott, P. & Willcox, D., 1965, 'Delinquency and the amphetamines', British Journal of Psychiatry, 478, pp. 865–75.

-Sociology Central (undated) 'Sociological Research Skills: Focused (Semi-structured) Interviews' available at http://www.sociology.org.uk/methfi.pdf, accessed 5 March 2013, still available 22 December 2016.
+Sociology Central (undated) 'Sociological Research Skills: Focused (Semi-structured) Interviews' available at http://www.sociology.org.uk/methfi.pdf, accessed 5 March 2013, still available 22 December 2016, page not at this address 7 June 2019.

 Thibaut & Kelley, 1959, The Social Psychology of Groups.
 New York, Wiley.